appsody/stacks/incubator/java-openliberty/README.md

 - http://localhost:9080/openapi (the RESTful APIs of the inventory service)
 - http://localhost:9080/openapi/ui (Swagger UI of the deployed APIs)

+### Junit 5

-Note: The default template uses JUnit 5.
+The default template uses JUnit 5.
 You may be used to JUnit 4, but here are some great reasons to make the switch https://developer.ibm.com/dwblog/2017/top-five-reasons-to-use-junit-5-java/

 ## Getting Started